jefloyd/week2_secondPass/README.md

 ## OOP and Prototypal Inheritance

 OOP is hard.

-I am currently looking for a good resource to better explain this complicated concept in Javascript.
-Stay tuned!
+Looking for a good example to explain prototypal inheritance with JS?
+[This article](http://stackoverflow.com/questions/29838735/basic-javascript-prototype-and-inheritance-example-for-animals) is a good one.

+Looking for a full re-coverage of all the things we covered in the first couple weeks, with a different approach?
+[Check this one out](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects), at least the first section.